Fast Facts

 UT’s Department of Chemical and Biomolecular Engineering is one of the oldest chemical engineering programs in the South.
 Our roots date back to 1905, and we were one of the first programs to receive accreditation from AIChE in 1939.

-Our faculty includes 8 NSF Career awardees, 1 Royal Society of Chemistry awardee, 1 DARPA YFA awardee, 1 AAAS Fellow, and 1 Society of Rheology Fellow.
+Our faculty includes 8 NSF Career awardees, 2 Royal Society of Chemistry Fellows, 1 DARPA Young Faculty awardee, 1 American Association for the Advancement of Science Fellow, 1 American Physical Society Fellow, 1 American Institute of Chemical Engineers Fellow, and 1 Society of Rheology Fellow.

 Diverse Students

 Our student population averages about 400 undergraduates and 60 graduate students from 24 US states and 19 countries.
-Women make up approximately 45% of our undergraduates and 20% of our graduate students.
+Approximately 45% of our undergraduate students are women.

 Impactful Research

 We have nine research thrusts across three focus areas: Advanced Materials, Biomolecular Engineering, and Sustainable Energy.
-Research expenditures are about $360,000 annually.
+Research expenditures per faculty are about $360,000 annually.

 Additional Facts